-Children's bike designers in the past have been guilty of attempting to replicate adult bikes - adding suspension and lots of gears - elements that aren't always necessary on kids' bikes and can make learning to ride harder.
+We'd always suggest putting your focus on the weight of the bike.Children's bike designers in the past have been guilty of attempting to replicate adult bikes - adding suspension and lots of gears - elements that aren't always necessary on kids' bikes and can make learning to ride harder.

 Pedalling a bike which weighs a significant percentage of your own mass is hard.

 The kids' performance range from Raleigh looks to reverse this, with fewer gears, simple designs, and the lowest weight it offers.